 Which brings me to Bernie Madoff.
 In principle, Madoff’s con worked a lot like a casino.
 It sold the illusion that everyone could get richer with nothing being produced.
 Unlike a Macao casino, it was illegal.
+Unlike a Norwegian casino (known in Norway as “casino på nett“), it was not only online.
 A lot of people will go down with Madoff.
 Some were well off till last weekend.
 The New York Times describes one man, Richard Spring, who

 invested with Mr. Madoff, over time putting more than $11 million into the firm, virtually every cent of his savings, he said.
 “I’m taking care of my sick mother-in-law.
 My wife has cancer.
 I just can’t deal with it,” Mr. Spring said, only barely choking back tears.
 “I’m cooked.”